RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ## Determine a URL match string for the pages you want Sourcer to work with on the site

 This should match all the pages that you want Sourcer to work with.
 Ideally both record/image pages and search pages.
-For example, for the Trove wite it could be `*://trove.nla.gov.au/*`.
+For example, for the Trove site it could be `*://trove.nla.gov.au/*`.
 The script only takes one match string but you can edit the created files to have multiple math strings if needed.

 ## Use the create_new_site script to setup the files and folders for your new site